-Ecommerce isn’t a rocket science?
+Ecommerce isn’t rocket science?
 Nowadays it might be somewhere similar.
 To create and launch your own spaceship, you need to gather, build and set up various components, any part of which should be a perfect detail in the mechanism.
-Order and Inventory Management, CRM, Marketing, Shopping Cart Technology, Shipping and much more parts need to become an ecosystem of your eCommerce store.
-So whether you use your in-house or remote team, implementing and integrating latest state-of-art tools and systems is a hard and challenging process.
+Order and Inventory Management, CRM, Marketing, Shopping Cart Technology, Shipping, and much more parts need to become an ecosystem of your eCommerce store.
+So whether you use your in-house or remote team, implementing and integrating the latest state-of-art tools and systems is a hard and challenging process.

 Every eCommerce ecosystem may be divided into three parts/stages: Build, Manage, Grow.

 It includes all the integrations required to get your website up and running.

 At this stage think of tools that are common for nearly every eCommerce website on the web.
 Imagine that you don’t have any goods to sell yet and are just working on general website performance and look.

 Toolkit for Build Stage: